AhmedRezk59/OOP-Design-Patterns/Readme.md

 ### The design patterns in this repo

-- Strategy pattern
+- Strategy Pattern
-- Adapter pattern
+- Adapter Pattern
-- Observer pattern
+- Observer Pattern
-- Decorator pattern
+- Decorator Pattern
 - Simple Factory Pattern
-- Builder pattern
+- Builder Pattern
+- Singleton Pattern

 ### Installation

 - You must have composer and php:8.1 installed